 - Vouchers and other short-term charge facilities

-- Non-locked-in PIE income
+- Non-locked-in portfolio investment entity (PIE) income

 - Certain pensions and annuities

 - Distributions from superannuation schemes

 - Other payments (Working for Families only)